roadrunner-server/roadrunner-docs/docs/en/queues/amqp.md

 ### Prefetch

 `prefetch` - rabbitMQ QoS prefetch.
-See also ["prefetch-size"](https://www.rabbitmq.com/amqp-0-9-1-reference.html)
+See also ["prefetch-size"](https://www.rabbitmq.com/amqp-0-9-1-reference.html).
+Note that if you use a large number of workers and a small `prefetch` number, some of the workers may not be loaded with messages (jobs) due to the blocking nature of the prefetch.
+This would result in poor RoadRunner performance and waste of resources.

 ### Queue